 Recharge Your Quality Assurance Program for the New Year

-Coyle Hospitality Group—a market leader providing mystery shopping, quality assurance, and market research services exclusively to hospitality companies worldwide—explains why re-energizing standard compliance and quality assurance programs can be highly advantageous in the new year.
+Coyle Hospitality Group—a market leader in designing and implementing mystery shopping programs, quality assurance consulting, and market research services exclusively to hospitality companies worldwide—explains why re-energizing standard compliance and quality assurance programs can be highly advantageous in the new year.

 It’s a new year, and your team has likely made some new year’s resolutions.
 So you should ask yourself: have you as a company?
 Right now is the perfect time to reassess your existing quality assurance program to make sure it is truly measuring the complete guest experience.
 The effectiveness of your QA program is based on complete standards awareness, but your business has likely evolved since you last evaluated your brand standards.
 If you are like most hotels and restaurants, you probably have a few standards that are no longer relevant.
 With help from Coyle, losing that weight will finally be easy for a change.